ibm-cloud-docs/vpc/bs_snapshots_about.md

 {: #bs-snapshot-encryption}

 The snapshot has the same encryption type and encryption key as the parent volume (customer-managed or provider-managed).
 Snapshots are stored and retrieved from the regional storage repository.
 Data is encrypted while in transit and stored in the same region as the original volume.

-### Managing security and compliance
-{: #snapshots-vpc-manage-security}

-The Snapshot for VPC service is integrated with the {{site.data.keyword.compliance_full}} to help you manage security and compliance for your organization.
-For snapshots, you can set up a goal that checks whether snapshots are encrypted by using customer-managed keys.
-By using the {{site.data.keyword.compliance_short}} to validate the snapshot resource configurations in your account against a profile, you can identify potential issues as they arise.

-Because snapshots are created from {{site.data.keyword.block_storage_is_short}} volumes, {{site.data.keyword.block_storage_is_short}} goals provide an extra level of security.
-For more information, see [Getting started with Security and Compliance Center](/docs/security-compliance?topic=security-compliance-getting-started).
-For more information about creating security and compliance goals, see [Defining rules](/docs/security-compliance?topic=security-compliance-rules-define&interface=ui) in the Security and Compliance Documentation.

-On 15 Dec 2025, {{site.data.keyword.compliance_short}} reaches end of support.
-The existing service instances become non-functional on that date.
-Start your transition now to {{site.data.keyword.compliance_short}} {{site.data.keyword.sysdigsecure_short}}, which is readily available and offers advanced cloud security posture management (CSPM).
-For more information, see [Transitioning to {{site.data.keyword.compliance_short}} {{site.data.keyword.sysdigsecure_short}}](/docs/security-compliance?topic=security-compliance-scc-transition).
-{: deprecated}

 ### Activity tracking events
 {: #bs-snapshot-activity-tracking-events}